 1. Marinate the tilapia for about 30 minutes.
 I just cut open the original tilapia vacuum-sealed bag, and I poured in the soy sauce.

 2. Get ready to steam!
-I’m a clever college student, so I just put a ceramic bowl in a pot and call it good.
+I just put a ceramic bowl in a pot and called it good.

 3. Let it steam for 15 minutes.
 Make sure there’s a steady stream of steam coming through the lid the whole time.